 Another variant of this type of phishing involves cybercriminals angling to snatch credentials through bogus websites.
 An estimated 4,300 malicious web domains related to COVID-19 relief were registered in just March 2020, and Google reported stopping 18 million suspicious COVID-19 related emails per day.
 One of the most popular phishing scams that impersonated or spoofed government entities was falsifying notices and communications about pandemic relief.
 Disasters are a common source of exploitation for cybercriminals and COVID-19 was no exception.
 The advent of COVID-19 relief checks in the US created a new avenue of attack for bad actors using phishing emails to drive traffic to credential-stealing websites.

 Cybercriminals haven’t backed off of using this technique in 2021 either.
-Just a few weeks ago, The US IRS (Internal Revenue Service) released an official warning in early to alert tax professionals about spoofing emails supposedly sent from “IRS Tax E-Filing” with the subject line “Verifying your EFIN before e-filing.”
+The US IRS (Internal Revenue Service) released an official warning in early April 2021 to alert tax professionals about spoofing emails supposedly sent from “IRS Tax E-Filing” with the subject line “Verifying your EFIN before e-filing.”
 The U.S. Financial Industry Regulatory Authority (FINRA) was also forced to issue a regulatory notice in March 2021 warning brokers of an ongoing phishing campaign.
 Attackers using carefully faked messages based on FINRA templates with bogus but believable URLs were sending out fake compliance audit notices, spurring companies to react – and get their credentials stolen.

 What’s next in phishing?
 Find out in the 2021 State of Email Security Report!
 GET IT NOW>>